LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 %%Example_measurement_analysis_pipeline.png%%

 For this purpose, a further (+cli) application is created, which enables the user to create and execute complex evaluation pipelines for measurement data without programming.
-The example \ref{Example_measurement_analysis_pipeline.png} shows a typical measurement data analysis pipeline, which consists of the following steps:
+The example figure \ref{Example_measurement_analysis_pipeline.png} shows a typical measurement data analysis pipeline, which consists of the following steps:

 1. Import the measurements
 2. Determine sensor bias value from imported measurements using a reference measurement